 Upon completion of this course, participants successfully completing both the written and clinical simulation examinations will be recognized as having completed the certification program for a standard dental laser course.

 The 12 hours of CE laser utilization includes:

 Overall Expected Learner Outcomes

 Upon successful completion of the Standard Certification, expected learner outcomes include demonstration of the basic level of education in dental laser usage, including specific laser proficiency and laboratory knowledge.
 Successful learners demonstrate an understanding of all wavelengths via a 75-question multiple choice written examination and clinical simulation oral examination with at least one wavelength.
-Participants in the Standard Proficiency Written or Online Examination are required to have successfully completed Module 1 Foundations in Laser Dentistry Self-paced Digital Learning Course.
-Completion must include a 6-hour in-person hands on device specific training with an ALD Recognized Course Provider.
+Participants in the Standard Online Examination are required to have successfully completed Module 1 Foundations in Laser Dentistry Self-paced Digital Learning Course.
+Completion must include a 6-hour in-person hands on device specific training with an ALD recognized speaker.
 This level defines the standard of care for the dental professional.

-There are 3 parts to attaining Advanced Proficiency recognition from the Academy of Laser Dentistry.
-Advanced Proficiency is taken over a 2-3 year period to successful completion.
+There are 3 parts to attaining Advanced recognition from the Academy of Laser Dentistry.
+The Advanced level is taken over a 2-3 year period to successful completion.
 To apply for the Advanced Exams, you must register for the next annual conference and select Advanced Certificaiton on your conference registration application.
 Please ensure you meet the application requirements before applying.